writememe/blog.danielteycheney.com/content/posts/blog-automation-part-two.md

 Multiple variations of events and conditions can be set to suit your need, and in the final iteration we will see another example.

-In lines 9 to 10, we're configuring Github Actions to run the `job` named `build`.
+In lines 9 to 10, we're configuring GitHub Actions to run the `job` named `build`.
 If you have complex sequencing, you could add this here.
 However, I only need the workflow with a single job:

 ```yaml
 jobs:
     build:
 ```
-In lines 11 to 14, we're configuring Github Actions checkout the repo on a `ubuntu-latest` runner.
-If you've seen Github Actions files before, this is a standard pattern.
+In lines 11 to 14, we're configuring GitHub Actions checkout the repo on a `ubuntu-latest` runner.
+If you've seen GitHub Actions files before, this is a standard pattern.
 However, lines 15 to 16 ensures that the runner also recursively include the Hugo theme for my website.

 ```yaml
         name: Build and Deploy